bbauska/CS198.2x/README.md

 <h3>Fair exchange mixers:</h3>

-These are built upon the traditional **fair-exchange** protocol so that no trusted third party is needed.
+These are built upon the traditional <b>fair-exchange</b> protocol so that no trusted third party is needed.

--   **CoinSwap** - uses hash-locked, 2-of-2 multi-signature transactions
+-   <b>CoinSwap</b> - uses hash-locked, 2-of-2 multi-signature transactions
     to securely swap coins without linking transactions.
 While this process is trustless and provides better plausible deniability, it comes at the cost of inefficiency and is also insecure against mix-passive intermediary.

--   **XIM** - Uses untrusted intermediary to create fair-exchange mixer.
+-   <b>XIM</b> - Uses untrusted intermediary to create fair-exchange mixer.
     It prevents Sybil and DoS attacks by enforcing fees to use service, but it requires several hours to run because of group-forming protocol.

--   **BSC** - Builds upon XIM to allow users to skip group-forming protocol with anonymous fee vouchers.
+-   <b>BSC</b> - Builds upon XIM to allow users to skip group-forming protocol with anonymous fee vouchers.
 However, it is not supported on the Bitcoin protocol due to insufficient scripting capabilities.

--   **TumbleBit** - implements an “RSA evaluation as a service” protocol to make BSC possible on the Bitcoin blockchain.
+-   <b>TumbleBit</b> - implements an “RSA evaluation as a service” protocol to make BSC possible on the Bitcoin blockchain.

 <h3>IV.
 Anonymity Through Altcoins</h3>